huskersec/Notes/latest.md

 For example, Ghidra shows the call as DbgPrintEx(0x4d,3,"message").
 0x4d converted to decimal is 77 so the mask we need to set is the following:
 ```
 ed nt!Kd_IHVDRIVER_Mask 0xFFFFFFFF
+dd nt!Kd_IHVDRIVER_Mask
 ```

+With the mask set, we can now see the proper HEVD DbgPrintEx messages in Windbg.